 The school’s programs follow the Order’s Ratio studiorum or plan of studies, “In notitia veritatis proficere,” approved by decree of the Minister General, March 25, 2001 (Prot.
 090596 ).
 In addition, for students who are candidates for Holy Orders, the school also follows the Program for Priestly Formation issued by the United States Conference of Catholic Bishops, and adopted by the Conference of Major Superiors of Men for members of their religious communities.

-Following the wishes of St. Francis, the school functions with the blessing of the local ordinary, the Bishop of the Diocese of Oakland, and in fidelity to the teachings of the Roman Catholic Church as required by the Order’s Rule and its Ratio studiorum.
+Following the wishes of St. Francis, the school functions with the blessing of the local ordinary, the Bishop of the Diocese of Oakland (until June 30, 2014) and the Bishop of San Diego; and in fidelity to the teachings of the Roman Catholic Church as required by the Order’s Rule and its Ratio studiorum.
 The Franciscan School of Theology is listed in the Official Catholic Directory of the Roman Catholic Church in the United States (the Kenedy Directory).

 FRANCISCAN SCHOOL OF THEOLOGY BACKGROUND: